Supreme Court of the United States

 The Supreme Court of the United States (SCOTUS) is the highest court in the federal judiciary of the United States.
-It has ultimate appellate jurisdiction over all federal court cases, and over state court cases that involve a point of U.S. Constitutional or federal law.
-It also has original jurisdiction over a narrow range of cases, specifically "all Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party."
-The court holds the power of judicial review, the ability to invalidate a statute for violating a provision of the Constitution.
+It has ultimate appellate jurisdiction over all U.S. federal court cases, and over state court cases that turn on questions of U.S. constitutional or federal law.
+It also has original jurisdiction over a narrow range of cases, specifically "all Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party".
+In 1803, the court asserted itself the power of judicial review, the ability to invalidate a statute for violating a provision of the Constitution.
 It is also able to strike down presidential directives for violating either the Constitution or statutory law.
-However, it may act only within the context of a case in an area of law over which it has jurisdiction.
-The court may decide cases having political overtones, but has ruled that it does not have power to decide non-justiciable political questions.